iscc/iscc-specs/docs/index.md

 !!! attention
     This document is work in progress!

-The latest version of this document can be located at ...
+The latest version of this document can be found at [iscc.codes](http://iscc.codes)